Nathaniel-Fernandes/mage_algorithm_data/README.md

 Part d) uses `plot_boxplot()` and `make_boxplot_df()` found in `graphics_scripts/ggplot_graphics.R` and the `errors_df` found in `graphics_scripts/tests/test1.R`.
 The `make_boxplot_df()` function returns a data frame where each column is the % error of a different algorithm on the manual calculation cgm traces.

-e) This isn't included in the paper, but kind of supports the hypothesis that MAGE+ and MAGE- are moderately correlated.
+e) This isn't included in the paper, but supports the hypothesis that MAGE+ and MAGE- are moderately correlated.

 ## R Packages Needed
 - [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html)